bgunn/hubot-passwdme/README.md

 ## Installation

-In hubot project repo, run:
+In your hubot directory, run:

 `npm install hubot-passwdme --save`